 Throughout the semester, too, evaluate the progress of the course and invite comments from the students.
 If students are involved in the planning, they hold themselves more accountable.
 When the course seems stalled, provide yourself and the students with a brief period of reflection in order to consider modifications.
 Shape the course for the best possible results.
 Most Honors students will welcome the challenge.
 Teach to those engaged students.

-In addition, some course development funds can be made available.
-These funds are meant to help you with your course planning: books, guest speakers, field trips, tickets to events, food, etc.
+In addition, some limited course development funds can be made available on a first-come, first-served basis.
+These funds are meant to help you with your course planning: books, guest speakers, field trips, tickets to events, etc.